 - Cost-effective – We aim to deliver quality legal services at rates you can afford.

 - Compassionate – You’re going through a difficult time.
 We respect that and treat our clients with courtesy and kindness.

 - 1 Should I Just Accept a Plea So That I Can Put This All Behind Me?

-- 2 What are the Possible Consequences of a Felony Conviction?
+- 2 What are the Possible Consequences of a Felony Conviction in South Carolina?

 - 3 Does Every Felony Conviction Involve Jail Time?

-- 4 Are There Different Levels or Classes of Felonies?
+- 4 Are There Different Levels or Classes of Felonies in SC?